McHistory/nostalgia/CONVENTIONS.md

 Use "tick" for updates done once per tick.
 Use "update" for other kind of updates.

+### Ticks, age, timers, and cooldowns

+Use "ticks" for ints that count up every tick, but are not saved across sessions.
+Use "age" for ints that count up every tick, and are saved across sessions.

+Use "timer" for ints that count down every tick, and that represent a delay before some action happens (e.g. fuse timer for primed TNT).
+User "cooldown" but ints that count down every tick, and that represent a delay before some behavior is enabled again (e.g. jump cooldown for players).

 ### Value last tick

 Use the word "last" for the value that something had last tick (`lastX`, `lastWidth`, etc.).